-- Textbooks or instructional materials are in poor or unusable condition, have missing pages, or are unreadable due to damage. - A student was provided photocopied sheets from only a portion of a textbook or instructional materials to address a shortage of textbooks or instructional materials. - 2.
-Teacher vacancy or misassignment: (Education Code 35186; 5 CCR 4682) - A semester begins and a teacher vacancy exists.
-A teacher vacancy is a position to which a single designated certificated employee has not been assigned at the beginning of the school year for an entire year or, if the position is for a one-semester course, a position to which a single designated certificated employee has not been assigned at the beginning of a semester for an entire semester. - A teacher who lacks credentials or training to teach English learners is assigned to teach a class with more than 20 percent English learners in the class. - A teacher is assigned to teach a class for which the teacher lacks subject matter competency. - 3.
-Facilities conditions: (Education Code 17592.72, 35186, 35292.5, 35292.6; 5 CCR 4683) - A condition exists that poses an emergency or urgent threat to the health or safety of students or staff including gas leaks; nonfunctioning heating, ventilation, fire sprinklers, or airconditioning systems; electrical power failure; major sewer line stoppage; major pest or vermin infestation; broken windows or exterior doors or gates that will not lock and that pose a security risk; abatement of hazardous materials previously undiscovered that pose an immediate threat to students or staff; structural damage creating a hazardous or uninhabitable condition; and any other condition deemed appropriate by the district. - A school restroom has not been cleaned or maintained regularly, is not fully operational, or has not been stocked at all times with toilet paper, soap, or paper towels or functional hand dryers. - The school has not kept all restrooms open during school hours when students are not in classes and has not kept a sufficient number of restrooms open during school hours when students are in classes.
+Textbooks or instructional materials are in poor or unusable condition, have missing pages, or are unreadable due to damage.
+A student was provided photocopied sheets from only a portion of a textbook or instructional materials to address a shortage of textbooks or instructional materials.
+2. Teacher vacancy or misassignment: (Education Code 35186; 5 CCR 4682) A semester begins and a teacher vacancy exists.
+A teacher vacancy is a position to which a single designated certificated employee has not been assigned at the beginning of the school year for an entire year or, if the position is for a one-semester course, a position to which a single designated certificated employee has not been assigned at the beginning of a semester for an entire semester.
+A teacher who lacks credentials or training to teach English learners is assigned to teach a class with more than 20 percent English learners in the class.
+A teacher is assigned to teach a class for which the teacher lacks subject matter competency.
+3. Facilities conditions: (Education Code 17592.72, 35186, 35292.5, 35292.6; 5 CCR 4683) A condition exists that poses an emergency or urgent threat to the health or safety of students or staff including gas leaks; nonfunctioning heating, ventilation, fire sprinklers, or airconditioning systems; electrical power failure; major sewer line stoppage; major pest or vermin infestation; broken windows or exterior doors or gates that will not lock and that pose a security risk; abatement of hazardous materials previously undiscovered that pose an immediate threat to students or staff; structural damage creating a hazardous or uninhabitable condition; and any other condition deemed appropriate by the district.
+A school restroom has not been cleaned or maintained regularly, is not fully operational, or has not been stocked at all times with toilet paper, soap, or paper towels or functional hand dryers.
+For a school serving any of grades 6-12, the school has not, at all times, stocked and made available and accessible free of cost, an adequate supply of menstrual products in every women's and all-gender restroom, and in at least one men's restroom.
+The school has not kept all restrooms open during school hours when students are not in classes and has not kept a sufficient number of restrooms open during school hours when students are in classes.
 This does not apply when temporary closing of the restroom is necessary for student safety or to make repairs.